Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

 62%

-Home renovation is a massive market as homeowners invest in their properties.
+Home renovation is a massive market as homeowners invest in their properties for both comfort and resale value.
 Plan your next project with our Deck Calculator, Flooring Calculator, and Paint Calculator.

 $603B